guillermooo/sublime-undocs/source/extensibility/packages.rst

    while Sublime Text is running.
 #.
 Close Sublime Text.
 #.
 Remove the package's resources from the disk.
-4. Finally you can remove the package from the ``ignored_packages`` list setting, since it doesn't exist anymore.
+4. Finally, you can remove the package from the ``ignored_packages`` list setting, since it doesn't exist anymore.